waku-org/js-waku/guides/encrypt-messages-version-1.md

 Bob can then use his private key `k` to decrypt the message.
 As long as Bob keep his private key `k` secret, then he, and only he, can decrypt messages encrypted with `K`.

-Private messaging is a possible use case for aasymmetric encryption:
+Private 1:1 messaging is a possible use case for asymmetric encryption:
 When Alice sends an encrypted message for Bob, only Bob can decrypt it.

 ## Symmetric Encryption